microsoft/Dev-Pod/docs/black_belt_value.md

 Becoming a Black Belt offers significant career advancement opportunities through several pathways:

 #### Technical Mastery Track
 Develop rare, high-value skills in AI-assisted development that are in extremely high demand in the marketplace.
-Black Belts typically see salary increases of 15-30% within 18 months of certification due to their specialized expertise.
+Black Belts typically see significant career advancement within 18 months of certification due to their specialized expertise.

 #### Leadership Advancement
 Many Black Belts leverage their enhanced visibility and impact to move into technical leadership roles.
 Approximately 40% of certified Black Belts are promoted to senior or leadership positions within two years of certification.